Human brain: Brain size

 The size of the brain and a person's intelligence are not strongly related.
 Studies tend to indicate small to moderate correlations (averaging around 0.3 to 0.4) between brain volume and IQ.
 The most consistent associations are observed within the frontal, temporal, and parietal lobes, the hippocampi, and the cerebellum, but these only account for a relatively small amount of variance in IQ, which itself has only a partial relationship to general intelligence and real-world performance.

-Other animals, including whales and elephants have larger brains than humans.
+Other animals, including whales and elephants, have larger brains than humans.
 However, when the brain-to-body mass ratio is taken into account, the human brain is almost twice as large as that of a bottlenose dolphin, and three times as large as that of a chimpanzee.
 However, a high ratio does not of itself demonstrate intelligence: very small animals have high ratios and the treeshrew has the largest quotient of any mammal.

 In popular culture

-Earlier ideas about the relative importance of the different organs of the human body sometimes emphasized the heart.
+Earlier ideas about the relative importance of the different organs of the human body sometimes emphasised the heart.

 Modern Western popular conceptions, in contrast, have placed increasing focus on the brain.

 Research has disproved some common misconceptions about the brain.
 These include both ancient and modern myths.
 It is not true (for example) that neurons are not replaced after the age of two; nor that normal humans use only ten per cent of the brain.
 Popular culture has also oversimplified the lateralisation of the brain by suggesting that functions are completely specific to one side of the brain or the other.
 Akio Mori coined the term "game brain" for the unreliably supported theory that spending long periods playing video games harmed the brain's pre-frontal region, and impaired the expression of emotion and creativity.

 Historically, particularly in the early-19th century, the brain featured in popular culture through phrenology, a pseudoscience that assigned personality attributes to different regions of the cortex.
 The cortex remains important in popular culture as covered in books and satire.

 The human brain can feature in science fiction, with themes such as brain transplants and cyborgs (beings with features like partly artificial brains).
 The 1942 science-fiction book (adapted three times for the cinema) Donovan's Brain tells the tale of an isolated brain kept alive in vitro, gradually taking over the personality of the book's protagonist.